How Profitable are ADUs?: Profit Potential from an ADU in San Diego County

 It is not a guaranteed path to a full livable wage on its own in this market.

-Be realistic about rent achievable, costs incurred, and how it fits your household’s needs given the high living-cost context.
+Be realistic about achievable rent, incurred costs, and how it fits your household’s needs given the high living-cost context.

-Given the $116,000 threshold for basic needs, leaning on just one rental unit would likely leave you short — but pairing it with other income sources could bring you closer to financial stability.
+Given the $116,000 threshold for basic needs, relying solely on one rental unit would likely leave you short.
+However, pairing it with other income sources could bring you closer to financial stability.